Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 **Congratulations**!
 Boom; that's it.
 That's your very first entrance into building a React app.

-In the next section, you’ll refactor your `App` component into smaller components and introduce some React Hooks.
+In the next section, you refactor your `App` component into smaller components and introduce some React Hooks.

 ### Submit

 Include the submit zip folder box here, with link to open code solution after submission.

 ## Solution